 The preliminary examination will cover undergraduate core material from three out of six ME focus areas:

 - Fluid Mechanics

 - Solid Mechanics

-The examination will consist of open-ended questions (at least two in each focus area) to be posed and graded by a committee of graduate group faculty members familiar with the field.
+The candidate may choose any three of the focus areas in the preliminary examination.
+The examination will consist of open-ended questions (with a minimum of two questions in each of the three chosen focus areas) to be posed and graded by a committee of ME faculty members familiar with the field (Preliminary Examination Committee).
 The format will be a 6-hour examination.
-The examination will be followed by a Mechanical Engineering faculty meeting, evaluating the performance of the candidate, and promptly thereafter the results of the examination will be submitted to Graduate Studies.
+The examination will be followed by a ME group faculty meeting to evaluate the performance of the candidate.

 A complete list of rules and guidlines for students taking the exam is available here: Preliminary Exam Student Guidelines.

 The official form used to document exam results is available here: Preliminary Exam Results Form.